toddheitmann/mlbgameday/README.md

 The project has two simple main goals:

-- Provide a simple db storage for gameday information using [SQLAlchemy](https://www.sqlalchemy.org) in sqlite format.
+- Provide a simple database storage for gameday information using [SQLAlchemy](https://www.sqlalchemy.org) in sqlite format.
 - Serve this data back in [PANDAS](http://pandas.pydata.org) dataframes for further analysis.

 ### Roadmap